 Apple’s changes to how it handles user privacy via the iOS 15 update is perhaps the first major salvo in its proxy war with Facebook over users’ hearts and minds (cough, cough, pocket books).

-But setting aside questions over Apple CEO Tim Cook’s true motivations, it’s important for those of us who rely on email as a critical source of giving, advocacy actions and more to understand what impact these new policies will have on our ability to reach and engage supporters.
+But setting aside questions about Apple CEO Tim Cook’s motivations, those of us who rely on email as a critical source of giving, advocacy actions and more need to understand what impact these new policies will have on our ability to reach and engage supporters.

 But before we get into that impact, let’s give a quick look at what Apple is doing.
 Apple has mandated that all users of Apple devices choose a mail privacy option.